 Conducting a successful camera evaluation on a commercial property requires a careful, step-by-step approach to ensure thorough data collection, protect sensitive diagnostic tools, and keep field technicians safe.

 - Initial Camera Insertion and Line Inspection: With the system prepped, the technician introduces the self-leveling camera into the chosen access point, gently moving it downstream through the line.
 As the camera travels forward, the inspector carefully watches a high-resolution field monitor, checking the pipe walls for cracks, shifting joints, root penetration, or heavy scale buildup.
-The technician moves the rod slowly and deliberately, stopping to rotate or angle the lens at key intersections, lateral connections, and areas showing structural wear to capture clear, detailed footage.
+We don’t rush the inspection.
+Our technicians feed the camera through the line at a steady pace, stopping to angle the lens at every pipe connection and damaged spot.
+This careful approach ensures we capture crystal-clear footage of your system’s condition.

 - Final Data Analysis and Engineering Report: Once the camera run is finished, the recorded video, locator data, and field notes are compiled into a comprehensive inspection report.
-This final document includes high-definition photos of every discovered issue, accurate distance markers, clear descriptions of the pipe materials, and an objective assessment of the system’s overall condition.
+The final report gives you the full picture.
+It includes clear photos of any problems we found, exact measurements of where those problems are, details on what kind of pipes you have, and an honest summary of your system’s overall health.
 Armed with this detailed report, commercial property owners have the clear, actionable insights they need to plan preventative maintenance, budget for future repairs, or negotiate property transactions with confidence.

 Why Choose Inspecwise